KaterinaBzatkova/CZERTAINLY-Documentation/docs/10-certificate-key/12-connectors/31-signature-provider.md

 A `Signature Profile` comprises attributes that encapsulate all the common logic necessary for a specific signing use case.
 Each `Signature Profile` is associated with a `Signing Engine`.

 As a result, Signature Profiles can be used by users and applications consistently and conveniently.
 They simply select the appropriate Signature Profile, upload the data to sign, and Czertainly knows all the necessary configurations for performing the signature.

+Signing process also compromises of storing `Signed Data` in Core inventory.
+Signing process will not always return signed data immediately, user can prepare signed data together with signature attributes for later signing (for example, signing will first need to be approved by administrator) and then the signed data can be retrieved from inventory.